I want to change my political party and update my address, how do I do that?

 You may update your voter information at any time, but political party changes must be made by book closing, which occurs 29 days before an election, to be in effect for that election.

-Name, signature, or political party changes must be submitted on a voter registration application or online.
+Name, signature, or political party changes must be submitted on a voter registration application.
 Address updates may be submitted on a voter registration application or by calling or emailing the Election Office.
 You will need to provide your Florida Driver License or Florida ID card number, or the last four digits of your Social Security number for verification.

 What voting equipment is used?

 Election Systems & Software (ES&S) DS200 optical scanners (tabulators) and ExpressVote ADA ballot marking devices are at all Early Voting and Election Day polling sites.
-High-speed, central count scanners, DS850's, are used to tabulate Mail Ballots.
+High-speed central count scanners, model DS950, are used to tabulate Mail Ballots.
 All voters in Brevard vote using a paper ballot.

 Do I have to vote in all the races?